-Please notify us by calling Customer Service when you receive non-emergency covered services from an out-ofnetwork provider so that we can apply your benefits correctly.
+Please notify us by calling customer service when you receive non-emergency covered services from an out-of-network provider so that we can apply your benefits correctly.

-Please note: It is your responsibility to get prior authorization for any services that require it when you see a out-of-network provider.
-If you do not get a prior authorization, the services will not be covered at the in-network benefit level.
+Note: It is your responsibility to get prior authorization for any services that require it when you see a out-of-network provider.
+If you do not get a prior authorization, the services will not be covered at the innetwork benefit level.